This guide shows how to configure a Ruckus Wireless device in the "Controller - AP" architecture for Volare.

 In order to use a Ruckus Wireless device as an access point, you must connect the controller and the access points to the Internet.
 The access points must be configured to correctly point to the controller.

 You can access the controller through the web UI.

-The controller must be configured to correctly communicate with the RADIUS Server and the Welcome Portal.
+The controller must be configured to correctly communicate with the RADIUS Server and the Splash Page.
 The configuration of the access points is the final step of this process.

 RADIUS server configuration

 Through AAA Servers section in the Configure tab, it is possible to view all RADIUS servers that have been entered, and eventually to create a new one for the authorization or accounting phase.
 In this case, a new one will be created, by clicking Create New.

 The first step is to enter the RADIUS server for the authorization phase (Type = "RADIUS").
 It's also possible to set a secondary RADIUS server.

 Then it is required to create the RADIUS server for the accounting phase (Type = "RADIUS Accounting").
 It's also possible to set a secondary RADIUS server.